jekewa/wordle/README.md

 This gives us only one other positioned piece, the SLA start of the word.
 Reasonably, choosing SLANG or SLAIN would allow us to leverage the N to know if it was the right or other word, or neither, so those could be smart choices.
 If we did chose SLANG or SLAIN, we'd see that only SLACK remains, so the worst case for this example is a 4-turn guess.
+If we chose SLACK, we could be left with the other two and no extra hints to which would be better, but in this case, we'd win in three turns.

 That's where the game has its charm.

 Not all games pare down this quickly or so close to guarantee a solution in six turns.
+But it does help remove some of the mystery of which words could be the solution.

 ## The Innards

 The script itself is pretty simple.

-It parses the parameters and builds the potentially growing lists.
+First it parses the parameters and builds the potentially growing lists.

+If the -h parameter is found, the help is displayed and nothing more will happen.

 For the -i and -e paramters, it's simple regular expression matching to ensure that the string either matches or doesn't contain the values, as appropriate.

-The -m parameters combine in a big "or" regular expression to make sure those matches are eliminated.
+The -m parameters combine in a big "or" regular expression to make sure those matching solutions are eliminated.

 The -a parameters are combined into a little bit of a harder "or" that uses lookaheads to ensure that all of those letters are included anywhere in the possible solutions.

 The script brute forces through each of the possible solutions and compares against the regular expressions